No ads. No tracking. No data sold. Ever.

 Differential Parsing

 Runs six independent PDF parsers — MuPDF (mutool), Poppler, Ghostscript, qpdf, pdfminer, and pdf.js — and cross-compares eight structural dimensions: page count, object count, PDF version, JavaScript presence, encryption status, AcroForm presence, embedded file count, and OpenAction.
 Discrepancies mean the file exploits parser differences to hide objects — the signature of broken-xref exploit staging and incremental-update attacks.
+See the empirical parser disagreement tests for 11 reproducible examples with live scanner output.

 🌐